The Next-Gen DaVinci Vaporizer

 Like we said, the new Ascent vaporizer features an all-glass vapor path, a ceramic bowl and a glass straw (rather than the original plastic) for improved flavor and just overall better styling.
 It’s a cool looking vape pen.
 The Ascent vape also features a longer battery life than the OG Davinci Vaporizer—the re-chargable batteries deliver more than 2 hours of continuous vaping.

 The bowl on the Ascent vaporizer is at the bottom of the unit.
 On the original Da Vinci vape the bowl was at the top making it a little awkward to pack.
 It’s far easier to fill the chamber in the new spot.
 The new Da Vinci vape also rocks more advanced electronics including “Personal Vaporization Settings” that allow users to dial-in custom settings.
 And it also has an auto-shutoff timer.
 Plus the new Ascent Vaporizer looks a whole lot cooler than the original vape.
 The first Da Vinci vaporizer looked all blocky—like something you’d see in Minecraft.
 But the Ascent Vaporizer is all modern and sleek.
+Maybe that’s now what you’re into?
+You could also check out the Haze Smoke Shop Canada to score a different vape to suit your needs.

 How To Use The Ascent Vaporizer